-We release all results as 'Pass' or 'Fail' only.
+We release all results as 'Pass' or 'Unsuccessful' only.
 We do not release the mark we calculated for your exam.

-If you did not pass one or both of the exam papers, we'll send you a breakdown of your results.
+If you were unsuccessful in one or both of the exam papers, we'll send you a breakdown of your results.